nus-cs2103-AY2425S1/tp/docs/AboutUs.md

 * Role: Project Advisor
 * Responsibilities: Ensure task is on track
 * About me: I am a year 2 Computer Science student who does a 2nd major in Psychology.
+I am also interested in AI.
 When I am not coding, you can usually catch me at the Louis Vuitton store in Ion ;)

 ### Yap Yong Zhuo